asulibraries/islandora-repo/README.md

 5. Run `vagrant up` (from within the claw-playbook root) - it will default to using the asurepo basebox (modelled after the islandora/8 base box idea).
 If you want to run the build explicitly (via ansible), change the ISLANDORA_DISTRO like `ISLANDORA_DISTRO="ubuntu/bionic64" vagrant up`
 6. This repo will be available inside the vagrant VM as `/var/www/html/drupal`
 7. If you want the ASU specific config, cd into `/var/www/html/drupal` and run `drupal config:import --directory /var/www/html/drupal/config/sync`
+8. Depending on the environment - do a config import of that environment like `drush config:import --partial --source /var/www/html/drupal/config/dev`

 # Local theme development
 Note: I only have gotten this working on my local machine, not the vagrant environment yet.-dlf